HOUNDS & JACKALS HISTORY

 GEOGRAPHIC SPREAD

-• The Levant - Tell el-Ajjul (Palestine), Syria, Lebanon
+• Levant - Tell el-Ajjul and related sites with adapted forms